 Peel the apples and cut each one into four parts.
 Cut out the core from each of the sections (see picture on the right).

 Put the apple slices into the casserole dish.
-If you are adding the optional cinnamon, do it now.
-Make sure it is sprinkled evenly throughout the apples.
-Sprinkle the remaining 2 ounces of sugar evenly over the apples.
+Sprinkle the remaining sugar evenly over the apples.

 If there is any apple crumble left over, cover the dish with tin foil and it will keep in the fridge for a couple of days.